Customs seize Swiss billionaire’s artworks over tax row

 The raid, which was reported by the Tages-Anzeigerexternal link and NZZ onlineexternal link sites, was confirmed by a spokesman at the customs office.

-The customs office would not confirm the number of artworks seized and their value but Tages-Anzeiger said around 30 paintings were taken away worth around CHF50 million.
+The customs office would not confirm the number of artworks seized and their value but Tages-Anzeiger said around 30 paintings were taken away worth around CHF50 million ($49.4 million).
 NZZ reported that a painting by Fernando Botero, a sculpture by Joan Miró as well as works by Jean Dubuffet and Niki de Saint Phalle were removed.

 The art was reportedly seized to cover the outstanding payment of VAT on works which were not declared to customs.
 Last December the Federal Court rejected an appeal by the billionaire art collector, who contested tax arrears claimed by the Swiss authorities.